Preschool Leaf Activities: How to Investigate Leaves

 Finding Leaves

-If you are going to do a leaf and tree study, then you need to find some leaves for your science activity.
-Your kids can help you with this task.
-If you have trees on your playground, they can gather some leaves there.
+If you have trees on your playground, you can go on a nature walk, or go on a leaf hunt or scavenger hunt to gather some colorful leaves there.
 Preschoolers LOVE getting homework, so they will be excited if you ask them to bring a leaf from their home or neighborhood.

 A Leaf Investigation